tbhuu/gupta-rgbd/README.md

     b.
 VLFeat from http://www.vlfeat.org/.

     c. liblinear from http://www.csie.ntu.edu.tw/~cjlin/liblinear/.
+     * In the Makefile of external/liblinear-1.94/matlab, you need to modify the MATLABDIR to points to where you install MATLAB, for example:
+     ```sh
+     MATLABDIR ?= /usr/local/MATLAB/R2015a
+     ```

     d. liblinear dense from http://ttic.uchicago.edu/~smaji/projects/digits/.
+     * In the Makefile of external/liblinear-1.5-dense/matlab, you need to modify the MATLABDIR to points to where you install MATLAB, for example:
+     ```sh
+     MATLABDIR ?= /usr/local/MATLAB/R2015a
+     ```

     e.
 SIFT color desprictors from http://www.colordescriptors.com, v2.1.
      * Set executable permission for colorDescriptor.